rebelsky/csc207c/_eboards/eboard19-2.md

 Options for "What next?"

-* Swap the move we selected with the last element.
-O(1)
-* Swap the last element into the place.
-Set the last element to null.
-O(1)
-* Do the same thing as ArrayList and shift evrryting.
-O(n)

 Note: We've seen this kind of idea before.
-We used a similar idea in implementing `remove` in associative arrays.
+When?

 Lessons:

-* Think about the cost of the methods you call.
-* Ask yourself whether you can do better.
-* In object-oriented programs, decomposition can involve building new (small) classes.
-* Try to remember "side" ideas from prior projects.

 ### Doubly linked lists